1998 Cleveland Indians season

-The 1998 Cleveland Indians season was the franchise's 98th season.
+The 1998 Cleveland Indians season was the 98th season for the franchise and the 5th season at Jacobs Field.

 The Indians hoped to improve upon their American League pennant-winning season of 1997, but succumbed to the New York Yankees in the ALCS in six games.
 The Indians would lead the AL Central wire-to-wire in 1998, becoming the first team in franchise history (and As of 2020, the only team in franchise history) to do so.